 The College of Engineering has a new LinkedIn Company Page!
 Stay connected and updated with Cal Poly CENG news by following their page.

-400 level units with Cal Poly Water and energy sustainability training team - Apply by June 5
+400 level units with Cal Poly Water and energy sustainability training team

 The Cal Poly Water and Energy Sustainability Training Team (WESTT) is currently accepting applications for their Summer 2018 research program.
 This is an incredible opportunity to be a part of cutting edge research related to water and wastewater treatment, algae production and algae biofuels.